"

 Figure 2.7.
 Person Welding With Inadequate Protection / Photo Credit: Lisa Ouellette, CC BY-NC-ND 2.0

 Welding produces smoke and fumes.
-GMAW and GTAW tend to produce less visible smoke than SMAW or FCAW-S but do not be deceived into believing this means they are without hazards.
-For example, welding stainless steel produces hexavalent chromium, a known carcinogenic.
-Yet, the lack of a heavy smoke plume in the process makes it seem that GTAW on stainless steel is relatively harmless.
-A welder may weld on stainless steel for years without respiratory protection and not feel any immediate ill effects, yet be stricken with cancer as a result of that exposure.
+GMAW and GTAW tend to produce less visible smoke than SMAW or FCAW-S, but do not be deceived into believing this means they are without hazards.
+For example, welding stainless steel produces hexavalent chromium, which is a known carcinogenic.
+Yet the lack of a heavy smoke plume in the process of GTAW on stainless steel makes it appear to be relatively harmless.
+But a welder may weld on stainless steel for years without using respiratory protection and not feel any immediate ill effects, yet be stricken with cancer as a result of that exposure.

-Lead (from welding on lead paint), zinc oxide (from welding galvanized steel), stainless steel, and exotic metals such as INVAR (an iron/nickel alloy) all produce hazardous fumes that require respiratory protection.
-Many of these heavy metals accumulate in your tissues and, over time, can cause severe chronic illness.
-This buildup of toxins in your body does not give you resistance to the effects of exposure.
-Instead, as you are exposed to more toxins over time, the likelihood of illness increases.
-For example, fume fever from welding on galvanized steel creates fever, chills, nausea, and other flu-like symptoms.
+Lead (from welding on lead paint), zinc oxide (from welding galvanized steel), stainless steel, and exotic metals such as Invar (an iron–nickel alloy) all produce hazardous fumes, so welders should use respiratory protection.
+Many of these heavy metals accumulate in the body’s tissues and, over time, can cause severe chronic illness.
+This buildup of toxins in your body does not give you resistance to the effects of exposure—instead, as you are exposed to more toxins over time, the likelihood of illness increases.
+For example, the illness known as metal fume fever results from welding on galvanized steel and creates fever, chills, nausea, and other flu-like symptoms.
 Each time you are exposed to fumes, it takes less exposure to bring on a possibility of sickness.
-Do not believe your veteran co-worker who tells you milk is an antidote for welding on galvanized steel.
-It only masks the bad taste of zinc oxide.
+Do not believe your veteran coworker who tells you milk is an antidote for welding on galvanized steel: milk only masks the bad taste of the zinc oxide.

 Other fumes in the workplace can be dangerous.
-Welding on chlorinated brake cleaner residue can produce phosgene gas.
-This is the same as nerve gas used during WW1.
+Welding on chlorinated brake cleaner residue can produce phosgene gas, which is the same as nerve gas used during WW1.
 Welding on cyanoacrylate glue (instant-bonding glue) can produce cyanide gas.
 Some degreasers or solvents produce toxic or explosive fumes and may cause illness, as they can be absorbed into your body simply by coming into contact with your skin.
-SDS or safety data sheets are mandatory in every shop.
-These documents contain important information regarding every chemical you may be exposed to in your workplace.
+Know that every shop is mandated to maintain safety data sheets (SDS).
+These documents contain important information regarding every chemical you may be exposed to in your workplace so you can be aware of the risks.

 A man welds rebar with a wire feed welder, his clothes illuminated by the welding arc.